jpverkamp/blog/content/programming/2023/stacklang/07-cli-and-datatypes.md

 l writeln

-l list-pop! writeln
+l stack-pop! writeln
 l writeln

-l 5 list-push!
+l 5 stack-push!
 l writeln

-l 1 list-ref writeln
+l 1 stack-ref writeln
 ```

-I know it doesn't actually use `make-list`, but it doesn't have to! `[]` ends up equivalent to that.
+I know it doesn't actually use `make-stack`, but it doesn't have to! `[]` ends up equivalent to that.

 Running it: